Frequently Asked Questions

 Are there quieter solutions available for heating and cooling my home?

 You may wish to upgrade your HVAC system due to loud noises associated with operating your heating and cooling units.
 Loud heating and cooling equipment also contribute to sound pollution.
 While no financial savings are tied to lower sound levels, the sound rating of a cooling system can affect your comfort and enjoyment of your home.
 The sound level of an air conditioner or heat pump depends on a variety of factors, such as the age and model of the unit and whether the compressor is insulated.

 What is the right temperature to set my thermostat at?

 The right temperature for your thermostat is mostly a matter of comfort.
 To ensure efficiency, however, you should not set it lower than 78 degrees in the summer.
 Likewise, you should keep the dial at 68 or below during the winter.
 In addition, you may wish to set the temperature a little cooler at night when you sleep or slightly warmer during the day when you aren’t home.
-A programmable thermostat can also help you customize your indoor temperature and achieve energy savings in the process.
+A programmable thermostat can also help you customize your indoor temperature and save energy in the process.
 It all depends on you and what your needs are.

 How do I know if my A/C unit is big enough?

 Bigger isn’t always better.
 Rather, it’s performance and efficiency that count.
 Before buying a replacement system, you should always make sure it is sized properly to match your needs and budget.
 Therefore, your technician from American Conditioned Air will assess your home and comfort requirements to determine the proper size and make the right recommendation for you.
 A properly sized A/C unit will also help to reduce future air conditioner maintenance needs.

 How can I increase the efficiency and life of my home’s heating and cooling systems?